Health Benefits of Pecans

 While the total fat composition may be high, many studies have shown that eating pecans is beneficial to health.
 Researchers at Loma Linda University conducted a diet study to determine the effects of using pecans to alter the serum lipid profiles of individuals.
 The results showed that a diet enriched with pecans lowers both total cholesterol and LDL cholesterol levels (Rajaram, 2001).
 It has also been proven that pecans can delay the decline in motor neuron function that often occurs with aging.
 In a study conducted at the Center for Cellular Neurobiology & Neurodegeneration Research at the University of Massachusetts, motor neuron function significantly increased in mice that were fed a diet with 0.05 percent pecans (Suchy, 2010).

 Based on the results of these studies, adding pecans to a balanced diet may not only improve heart health, but also slow the effects of aging.
 As more research is conducted and more health benefits of pecan consumption are documented, pecans should remain a popular nut choice among consumers.
 As other nations like China and India begin eating pecans for the health benefits, the demand for pecans will increase.
 Increased demand will, in turn, encourage future pecan plantings and the need for additional pecan research.
-The Noble Foundation is committed to supplying needed information and research to those interested in pecan production.
+The Noble Research Institute is committed to supplying needed information and research to those interested in pecan production.

 Lombardini, L., T. Waliczek, and J. Zajicek.
 2008.
 Consumer Knowledge of Nutritional Attributes of Pecans and Factors Affecting Purchasing Behavior.
 HortTechnology 18 (3) pp. 481-488.